0xSoEasY/angr-wrapper/unitary-scripts/README.md

 # angr templates

-This repository contains some samples of very basic angr scripts made during CTF (this repository is sort of a reminder) and I think that every script here was used in a write-up posted on my (french) blog : [https://www.soeasy.re](https://www.soeasy.re)
+This folder contains the differents scripts included in angr-wrapper.

-I'm kind of a noob with angr so feel free to contribute :grin: !
+I think that every script here was used in a write-up posted on my (french) blog : [https://www.soeasy.re](https://www.soeasy.re)

-## string-output
+## string-output.py

 This script is the most basic one and will simply find the way to have the string "[+] ACCESS GRANTED" (for our example) in the output of the binary execution.